mirdaki/theforce/DESIGN.md

     - I'm not much more than an interpreter
     - You will find it is you that are mistaken about a great many things
     - I felt a great disturbance in the Force
-    - I'm standing here in pieces and you're having dillusions of grandeur
+    - I'm standing here in pieces and you're having dilutions of grandeur
     - Your feeble skills are no match for the power of the dark side
     - You want to go home and rethink your life
     - That's not how the Force works